-12.7 billion barrels of Oil-in-Place with Prospective Resources of 637 million barrels (unrisked Best Estimate, 100% basis).\

-19 individual prospects and leads identified

-- Block 9 is a low cost onshore PSC with a number of prior oil discoveries reducing exploration risk - Planning for an accelerated drilling program to explore high potential targets

-\see Cautionary Statement on Prospective Resources on page 3
+- 12.7 billion barrels of Oil-in-Place with Prospective Resources of 637 million barrels (unrisked Best Estimate, 100% basis). - 19 individual prospects and leads identified - Block 9 is a low cost onshore PSC with a number of prior oil discoveries reducing exploration risk - Planning for an accelerated drilling program to explore high potential targets see Cautionary Statement on Prospective Resources on page 3

-Subject to 40% conditional back in option held by Petro Australis for which notification of exercise was received on 25 August, 2017 subject to regulatory review.
-See ASX Release of 28 August, 2017
+[#] Subject to 40% conditional back in option held by Petro Australis which expires om 2nd September, 2017.